Deep Gradient Compression: Reducing the Communication Bandwidth for Distributed Training: Experiments

 We validate our approach on three types of machine learning tasks: image classification on Cifar10 and ImageNet, language modeling on Penn Treebank dataset, and speech recognition on AN4 and Librispeech corpus.
 The only hyper-parameter introduced by Deep Gradient Compression is the warm-up training strategy. \DBlue{In all experiments related to DGC, we rise the sparsity in the warm-up period as follows: 75\%, 93.75\%, 98.4375\%, 99.6\%, 99.9\% (exponentially increase till 99.9\%).
 We evaluate the reduction in the network bandwidth by the gradient compression ratio as follows,

 where ${G}^k$ is the gradients computed on the training node $k$.} \paragraph{Image Classification} We studied ResNet-110 on Cifar10, AlexNet and ResNet-50 on ImageNet.
 Cifar10 consists of 50,000 training images and 10,000 validation images in 10 classes \citep{cifar10}, while ImageNet contains over 1 million training images and 50,000 validation images in 1000 classes \citep{imagenet}.
-We train the models with \emph{momentum SGD} following the training schedule in \citet{fbtorch}. \DBlue{The warm-up period for DGC is 4 epochs out of164 epochs for Cifar10 and 4 epochs out of 90 epochs for ImageNet Dataset.} \paragraph{Language Modeling} The Penn Treebank corpus (PTB) dataset consists of 923,000 training, 73,000 validation and 82,000 test words \citep{ptb}.
+We train the models with \emph{momentum SGD} following the training schedule in \citet{fbtorch}.
+The warm-up period for DGC is 4 epochs out of 164 epochs for Cifar10. \paragraph{Language Modeling} The Penn Treebank corpus (PTB) dataset consists of 923,000 training, 73,000 validation and 82,000 test words \citep{ptb}.
 The vocabulary we select is the same as the one in \citet{lm}.
-We adopt the 2-layer LSTM language model architecture with 1500 hidden units per layer \citep{language_model}, tying the weights of encoder and decoder as suggested in \citet{tying} and using \emph{vanilla SGD} with gradient clipping, while learning rate decays when no improvement has been made in validation loss. \DBlue{The warm-up period is 1 epoch out of 40 epochs.} \paragraph{Speech Recognition} The AN4 dataset contains 948 training and 130 test utterances \citep{an4} while Librispeech corpus contains 960 hours of reading speech \citep{librispeech}.
+We adopt the 2-layer LSTM language model architecture with 1500 hidden units per layer \citep{language_model}, tying the weights of encoder and decoder as suggested in \citet{tying} and using \emph{vanilla SGD} with gradient clipping, while learning rate decays when no improvement has been made in validation loss.
+The warm-up period is 1 epoch out of 40 epochs.

+\paragraph{Speech Recognition} The AN4 dataset contains 948 training and 130 test utterances \citep{an4} while Librispeech corpus contains 960 hours of reading speech \citep{librispeech}.
 We use DeepSpeech architecture without n-gram language model, which is a multi-layer RNN following a stack of convolution layers \citep{deepspeech}.
-We train a 5-layer LSTM of 800 hidden units per layer for AN4, and a 7-layer GRU of 1200 hidden units per layer for LibriSpeech, with \emph{Nesterov momentum SGD} and gradient clipping, while learning rate anneals every epoch. \DBlue{The warm-up period for DGC is 1 epoch out of 80 epochs.}
+We train a 5-layer LSTM of 800 hidden units per layer for AN4, and a 7-layer GRU of 1200 hidden units per layer for LibriSpeech, with \emph{Nesterov momentum SGD} and gradient clipping, while learning rate anneals every epoch.
+The warm-up period for DGC is 1 epoch out of 80 epochs.